Turakulov/Python/README.md

   Implementation of a marathon simulation where the speed of runners is determined using the distribution law (exponential distribution, normal, Poisson, Bernoulli) [Link](https://github.com/Turakulov/Python/blob/master/Education/marathon/marathon_simulating.ipynb)

+- Advertising search on Avito webpage

+  In this task, we have to write a function that parses `Avito` webpage (we will only consider Moscow city).
+This function accepts two parameters.
+The first parameter is what we are looking for on the page.
+The second parameter is the number of the page to parse information from.
+You need to download the following information:
+    - ad name,
+    - ad url,
+    - price,
+    - subway station (if available), you need to carefully handle `None` or use the `try-excep`t construction,
+    - how many meters from the subway station (if available)

 ### Work
 - Offline shop database.